chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 Her answers were poetic, sometimes strange, and always rich with detail.
 And with her presence, the room shifted.
 Time folded in on itself.
 The group began comparing their own ways of sharing with something imagined, yet emotionally real.
 The fictional frame made it easier to ask deeper questions.
 How has sharing changed?
 What do we miss?
 What do we carry forward?
 This fictional frame allowed for reflection without judgement.
 It created an opening for empathy across generations, technologies, and lived experience.

 This process allowed participants to change pace and leave behind the roles they might carry at school or home.
 They entered a different kind of space, one that didn’t ask them to perform, but to be present.
+Slowly, through drawing, storytelling, shared music, and intentional silences, we built a sense of community.
+Trust emerged through a quiet, steady invitation: to slow down, to listen, and to become part of something bigger—together.

 ><mark class="pk-highlight-long">Slowly, through drawing, storytelling, shared music, and intentional silences, we built a sense of community.
 Trust emerged through a quiet, steady invitation: to slow down, to listen, and to become part of something bigger—together.</mark>